MFYDev/ghost-meilisearch/README.md

 - Consider hosting Meilisearch close to your Ghost instance to reduce latency
 - For large blogs (1000+ posts), increase the Meilisearch timeout in your config
 - Use the webhook handler to keep your index updated incrementally rather than full resyncs

-### Resource Requirements

-Meilisearch is designed to be lightweight:

-- Minimum: 1GB RAM, 1 CPU core
-- Recommended: 2GB RAM, 2 CPU cores
-- Storage: ~20% of your Ghost content database size

 ## 🔒 Security